All but one iPhone 16 model reportedly getting larger batteries

 Other rumours about the upcoming iPhone 16 models include that the 16 Plus will reportedly go from 6GB of RAM to 8GB, improving multi-task performances.

 Additionally, dummy models of the iPhone 16 showcase a redesigned camera, a ‘Capture Button’ where a user can zoom in by swiping, and more new features.
-The iPhone 16 lineup will likely be revealed in the fall, as the iPhone 15 models debuted last September.

 Source: ‘OvO Baby Sauce OvO‘ (Weibo), Naver Via: MacRumors